A guide to civil partner, unmarried partner and spouse visas.

-The requirements to be met by applicants under these routes are very similar.
-Those who are married or in a civil partnership must provide their marriage or civil partnership certificate and those who are unmarried partners will instead be required to evidence that they have been living together in a relationship akin to marriage for the last two years.
+During the spouse visa application process, those who are married or in a civil partnership must provide their marriage or civil partnership certificate and those who are unmarried partners will instead be required to evidence that they have been living together in a relationship as partners for the last two years.

-In order to enter or remain in the UK as the partner of a British citizen or settled person, applicants must also be able to demonstrate that:
+In order to enter or remain in the UK as the partner of a British citizen or settled person, applicants must also be able to demonstrate the following;

 - they are in a genuine and subsisting relationship;